SeppPenner/NetCoreMQTTExampleCluster/README.md

 ![](images/client-unsubscribe.svg)

-The MQTT client passes the `MqttServerClientUnsubscribedTopicEventArgs` to the MQTT broker.
+The MQTT client passes the `MqttUnsubscriptionInterceptorContext` to the MQTT broker.
 The broker passes this on to the SiloHost.
 In this case, the SiloHost does not have to do anything else.

 ## Client publish